-Members of the original Steering Committee were inspired by newcomer-to-Austin, burlesque entertainer, talent agent, queer storyteller World Famous Bob, who had worked in SAGE’s New York offices. *BOB* moved to Austin with the intention of creating the same kinds of elder support programs that SAGE offers through becoming a local chapter.
-These are both worthy goals and the Coalition and Aging and the Elder Task Force work together.
+Members of the original Steering Committee were inspired by newcomer-to-Austin, burlesque entertainer, talent agent, queer storyteller World Famous *BOB*, who had worked in SAGE’s New York offices. *BOB* moved to Austin with the intention of creating the same kinds of elder support programs that SAGE offers through becoming a local chapter.
+These are both worthy goals and the Coalition on Aging and Rainbow Connections ATX work together.

 working with us to create a better Austin LGBTQ community

 The Coalition is a member of the Austin LGBT Chamber of Commerce